 Read More: VBA to Remove Time from Date in Excel

-How to Enter Today’s Date on Textbox using Excel VBA
+How to Automatically Enter Today’s Date in a TextBox Using Excel VBA

-If you wish your textbox will pick up the current date automatically and show the date in your desired format you can customize your textbox with VBA Script.
-Follow us to see how to show the present date in UserForm Textbox using Excel VBA.
+If you want a textbox to automatically display the current date in your preferred format, you can customize it with VBA Script.
+Follow these steps to learn how to display the present date in a UserForm TextBox using Excel VBA.

-• Now, double-click on UserForm, and a code window will appear where we will write our code to format the date.
+- Double-click on the UserForm, and a code window will appear where we’ll enter our code to format the date.

-• In the code window, you will see two drop-down menus at the top: one for the Object and one for the Event.
+- In the code window, you’ll notice two drop-down menus at the top: one for the Object and one for the Event.

-• UserForm will automatically be selected in the Object box as you click that and as for Event select Initialize from the drop-down menu and a subroutine will be created.
-This way, as soon as UserForm is activated, the date will appear on TextBox1.
+- UserForm will automatically be selected in the Object box.
+Select Initialize from the Event drop-down menu, and a subroutine will be created.
+This ensures that as soon as the UserForm is activated, the current date will appear in TextBox1.

-• Inside the subroutine, write this code to display the current date in your preferred format.
-So, the whole code will look like below.
+- Within the subroutine, insert the following code to display the current date in your preferred format.
+The complete code will look like this:

 Private Sub UserForm_Initialize()